daysofwonder/asmodeenet_sso_js/README.md

 ## Example

+You will find one example per display mode in the directory examples.
+The file index.html shows a simple example in `page` mode.
+The file index_touch.html a simple example in `touch` mode.
-The file index.html shows a simple example, using cbpop.html as the popup callback page.
+The file index_popup.html a simple example in `popup` mode, using cbpop.html as the popup callback page.
+The file index_iframe.html a simple example in `iframe` mode, using cbpop.html as the iframe callback page.

 You can display errors and the identity in the page once logged, and you can sign-out.
 To run it, launch a simple Web server.
 For example, run in the examples directory `php -S localhost:XXXX`, or `ruby -run -ehttpd . -p XXXX` or another similar http server (see https://gist.github.com/willurd/5720255).
 If you have node, you can do:
 ```shell
 npm install # if not done yet
 grunt serve